Total vs. Residual Benefits: What You Need to Know

 - The use of only one hand and one foot

 If you're affected by one of these conditions, you generally don't have to meet the usual requirements in order to be considered totally disabled.
-Additionally, you can receive the benefits immediately and continue to receive the benefits even if you're able to return to work.
+Additionally, you can receive benefits immediately and continue to receive them even if you're able to return to work.

 Own Occupation Coverage:

-An "own occupation" policy generally defines total disability as the inability of the policy holder to perform the substantial and material duties of his or her particular occupation.
+An "own occupation" policy generally defines total disability as the inability of the policy holder to perform the substantial and material duties of their particular occupation.
 You need not be totally helpless and can even work in another occupation and receive disability benefits.
-Because the own occupation policy is broader in its coverage, it can be more expensive and may be unavailable for individuals working in riskier occupations or for those who have medical histories.
+Because the own occupation policy is broader in its coverage, it can be more expensive and may be unavailable for individuals either working in riskier occupations or those who have medical histories.

 Any Occupation Coverage: